ctkelley/SIAMFANLEquations.jl/README.md

    1. A print book: __Under contract with SIAM for manuscript delivery in 2021(?) and publication in 2022__.
    2. [An IJulia notebook](https://github.com/ctkelley/NotebookSIAMFANL/releases/tag/v0.4.1) (open source, MIT License, Creative Commons License)
-      Versons __0.4.12_ of the notebook and package run correctly and the tagged version of the package should run v0.4.2 of the notebook.
+      Versons __0.4.2_ of the notebook and package run correctly and the tagged version of the package should run v0.4.2 of the notebook.
    3. This package (MIT License)<br>

+Content changes:

+- New solvers: __pseudo-transient continuation__ and __Anderson acceleration__
+- Deletions: __Broyden's method__
+    - Quasi-Newton methods are not used much for nonlinear equations any more.
+Newton-Krylov has taken over.
+- New Case Studies chapter

 ## Readme Contents:
 - [Mission](#Package-Mission)